LC-Linkous/kalman_filter/README.md

 ## Development and future work

-* **Standard student experiment write ups** - for undergraduate students with some math background.
 * **Obstacle maps from images** - parse a black/white image into a collision grid so balls bounce off arbitrary shapes, not just the four walls.
 * **Extended / unscented filters** for a nonlinear measurement (e.g. a